The Pelles/McSurely/Eguavoen Lecture

 Reception & book-signing to follow

-*free copies of PLUNDERED available for each attendee while supplies last
+*free copies of PLUNDERED available for each in person attendee while supplies last

 Hosted By